(Updated January 15, 2025)

 Big-picture outlook: Is the convenience store industry growing?

 Before you make sweeping changes to your business model and invest in some of these opportunities, it’s good to know that the outlook for the convenience store industry is promising for the years ahead.
-Due to factors like population growth, urban expansion, and continued consumer demand for convenience signaling steady demand, the industry is expected to see a growth rate of 8.9% through 2027.
+Due to factors like population growth, urban expansion, and continued consumer demand for convenience signaling steady demand, the industry is expected to grow by $930 billion between now and 2028.

-The one potential risk is increasing competition within this market, valued at $2.12 trillion globally as of 2021.
-That’s why it’s essential to stay on top of convenience store trends such as the ones above — committing to customer-centricity and showcasing sustainability leadership, while also ensuring growth and profitability.
+While there is potential growth, there is also increasing competition among different chains. .
+That’s why it’s essential to stay on top of convenience store trends to thrive — by committing to customer-centricity and showcasing sustainability leadership, while also ensuring growth and profitability.